 This Rule provides straightforward treatment of goods or services donated for fundraising events by political party committees, political action committees or candidate committees.
-The donations are considered in-kind contributions in the amount of their fair market value and must be reported as such by the recipient committee.
-Likewise, the purchase prices paid to the committees for such goods or services are contributions and must be reported as such by the recipient committees.
+The donations of goods and services are considered in-kind contributions in the amount of their fair market value and must be reported as such by the recipient committee.
+Likewise, the purchase prices paid to the committees for such goods or services are monetary contributions and must be reported as such by the recipient committees.
 Because donated goods and services and the prices paid for such donated goods and services all are considered contributions, corporations may neither donate nor purchase such goods or services.
 To do so would be to make a corporate contribution.
-Rule 2.64.
-Free Campaign Related Goods or Services and Sale of Campaign Related Goods or Services.